 Super Summer is now hosted by other Texas Baptist universities, offering a choice of locations for student ministries from Texas and neighboring states.
 God continues to bless the perseverance towards the goal of teaching students to know and share the gospel.
-The success of Super Summer is not measured by the 140,000 plus students who have attended over the years, but by the countless times that those students shared the gospel.
-Super Summer is not a camp, but a week of structured and focused gospel training—a week which is also a lot of fun.
+The success of Super Summer is not measured by the 150,000 plus students who have attended over the years, but by the countless times that those students shared the gospel.